 The EEG lab has dedicated space for EEG preparation (preparation room), EEG recordings (silent booth) and EEG data analyses (analysis room).
 The EEG lab is equipped with a 64-channel system for AC/DC recordings (Brain Products GmbH), an electrically-shielded booth (Sispe), and three workstations for EEG/ERP analysis (BrainAnalyzer, Brain Products GmbH).
 The electrical brain activity is recorded by means of EEG caps (EASYCAP or actiCAP).
 An Eyelink 1000 (SR Research) can be used to concurrently record eye movement and EEG.

 Staff currently provides basic support for training and project execution for CIMeC members, DIPSComembers and their collaborators.

 o use the Eye tracking equipment and for the Kinematics Lab, the researchers have to undergo a brief training with an expert user.

 For the EEG Lab, only independent users can conduct EEG recordings.
 When submitting the project to the Ethics Committee, each P.I. must indicate the name of the independent user (already in the list of independent users, or to be trained to this purpose), who will be in charge of all the EEG procedures in the lab for the project.
-Undergraduate students cannot be independent users.
+Normally undergraduate students cannot be independent users.
 To become independent users, researchers have to follow a training, which consists in assisting a variable number of EEG recording sessions conducted by independent users of the lab.
-The faculty coordinator will then assist one EEG recording session conducted by the researchers to verify their independence.
+The faculty coordinator or a technician delegated will then assist one EEG recording session conducted by the researchers to verify their independence.